 What are the symptoms of epiglottitis?

-Stridor (a high-pitched sound that is usually noted as the child breathes in)
+A high-pitched sound that is usually noted as the child breathes in (stridor)

-As the disease worsens, the following symptoms may appear:
+As the disease gets worse, the following symptoms may appear:

 Unable to talk